 Hierarchical clustering agglomerates groups of objects recursively according to a distance matrix taken here as $\textbf{D}=1-\textbf{C}$ with elements $d_{ij}$; $\textbf{D}$ respects all the axioms of a proper distance.
 Accordingly, the distance between clusters $p$ and $q$, denoted by $\rho_{pq}$ is defined as the average distance between their elements

-where $\mathfrak{C}_p$ and $\mathfrak{C}_q$ denote the $n_p$, respectively $n_q$ elements of clusters $p$ and $q$ respectively.
+where $\mathfrak{C}_p$ and $\mathfrak{C}_q$ denote the $n_p$, respectively $n_q$, elements of clusters $p$ and $q$ respectively.

-Hierarchical agglomeration works as follows: one starts by giving each element its own cluster.
+Hierarchical agglomeration works as follows: initially, each element is a cluster..
 Then, the two clusters $(p,q)$ with the smallest distance $\rho_{pq}$ are merged into a new cluster $s$ which contains the elements $\mathfrak{C}_s = \mathfrak{C}_p \cup \mathfrak{C}_q$.
-This algorithm is applied until all nodes form a single unique cluster.
+This algorithm is applied until all the nodes form a single cluster.
 This defines a tree, called a dendrogram, which uniquely identifies the genealogy of cluster merges, denoted by $\mathfrak{G}$.